What You Should Know Before Traveling

 - How often will you be navigating airports, rail stations, and hotels?
 Maybe splitting your one large suitcase into two smaller ones will work better.
 Look at your itinerary and decide what will work best for you.

 - Prescription medication should always be in its original container with the prescription attached.
 If you don’t have the original bottles then, at the bare minimum, bring your prescription with you.
+Ideally, your medication should go in your hand luggage, for easy access and safety.

 - Include any activities you’ll want for your flight in your carry on.
 We also suggest packing a change of clothes (including underwear), your medication, and any chargers for your electronics.
 Maybe pack your swimsuit if you’re going somewhere warm and want to get in the water asap!